Neapolitan Pasta and Lentils

 Spiced Stewed Lentils, Eat Without Belly

-• Use the same pot where you cooked the lentils and sauté chopped garlic, carrot, and celery with the teaspoon of oil.
-If you like, add Indian spices, curry, and cumin, I recommend them because they add a lot of flavor.
-Let it season for a few minutes and then add the tomato paste.
-Mix well and pour in the cooked lentils, just cover them with their cooking water you had set aside and bring to a boil.
+• Use the same pot you cooked the lentils in and sauté the garlic, chopped carrot and celery in the teaspoon of oil.
+If you like, add the Indian spices, curry and cumin — I recommend them because they add a lot of extra flavor.

 Enjoy your meal!